Higher Education Opportunity Act (HEOA) Compliance Plan for Combating Unauthorized Distribution of Copyrighted Materials

 Links to relevant Muskegon Community College Web pages:

-- Higher Education Opportunity Act (HEOA) Compliance website (this page)
+- Higher Education Opportunity Act (HEOA) Compliance website

 - Computer Usage Policy for Students and Community Members